From the Long Island Pre-K Initiative

 What about war toys and weaponry?

 To the child, these are symbols of power and strength.
-Some war toys lead to aggression, violence or hostile play.
-Yet eliminating them entirely may make them more desirable.
-At least you can void making aggression glamorous and set limits on what you will buy.
+Some war toys lead to aggression, violence, or hostile play.
+Yet, eliminating them entirely may make them more desirable.
+Attempt to avoid making aggression glamorous and set limits on what is purchased.

 Toys which help develop fine motor skills are a great way to help your child meet this developmental need:

-Wind up toys, toys to spin, squeeze toys (in and out of the bath tub), use crayons and colored pencils instead of markers (crayons help develop strength in the fingers; markers require less strength, beads and lacing, Magna Doodle, magnetic mazes, pegs and peg boards
+Wind up toys, toys to spin, squeeze toys (in and out of the bathtub), beads and lacing, Magna Doodle, magnetic mazes, pegs and pegboards are all great developers of fine motor skills.
+Tip: use crayons and colored pencils instead of markers, as crayons help develop strength in the fingers; markers require less strength.